Rivozn-kidz/MAWRLD-Baileys/README.md

 ![WhatsApp API](https://raw.githubusercontent.com/Drayyyxd/image/main/bgdray.jpg)

 </div>
+# Baileys - Typescript/Javascript WhatsApp Web API
+> [!NOTE]
+> Support this project by leaving a ⭐.

+> Stay up to date with news and updates:

+> [!TIP]
+> **¿Encontraste un error o tienes una idea para mejorar el proyecto?**
+> Reporta un problema o sugiere una mejora en la sección de [Issues](https://github.com/GataNina-Li/Baileys/issues).
+> Envía tus cambios o colaboraciones mediante un [Pull Request](https://github.com/Rivonz/MAWRLD-Baileys/pulls).

+> [!IMPORTANT]
+> _Este repositorio no es oficial.
+Corresponde a una adaptación personalizada del proyecto original disponible en [WhiskeySockets/Baileys](https://github.com/WhiskeySockets/Baileys).
+Los cambios, versiones y actualizaciones aquí presentes pueden diferir del repositorio oficial y no necesariamente siguen sus lineamientos o convenciones._
+>
+> Este proyecto también se nutre gracias a _[this-xyz](https://github.com/this-xyz/baileys)._

+This library was originally a project for **CS-2362 at Ashoka University** and is in no way affiliated with or endorsed by WhatsApp.
+Use at your own discretion.
+Do not spam people with this.
+We discourage any stalkerware, bulk or automated messaging usage.

+#### Liability and License Notice
+Baileys and its maintainers cannot be held liable for misuse of this application, as stated in the [MIT license](https://github.com/WhiskeySockets/Baileys/blob/master/LICENSE).
+The maintainers of Baileys do not in any way condone the use of this application in practices that violate the Terms of Service of WhatsApp.
+The maintainers of this application call upon the personal responsibility of its users to use this application in a fair way, as it is intended to be used.
+##

+Baileys does not require Selenium or any other browser to be interface with WhatsApp Web, it does so directly using a **WebSocket**.
+Not running Selenium or Chromimum saves you like **half a gig** of ram :/ Baileys supports interacting with the multi-device & web versions of WhatsApp.
 **Baileys** is a WebSockets-based TypeScript library for interacting with the WhatsApp Web API.
 This is **not the official Baileys library**, but a **modified and extended version** developed independently to add functionalities that many developers have requested.
 These enhancements aim to improve flexibility, offer better developer experience, and provide tools that are missing from the original version.